kfatehi/modmail/README.md

 ## Config

-Modmail expects `~/.modmail.config.js` to exist with following semantics:
+Modmail expects `~/.modmail.config.js` to exist with a list of accounts.
+Each account can optoinally take a list of mods.

 ```js
 module.exports = {